isc-projects/kea/doc/sphinx/arm/classify.rst

 .. note::

-   To use hard to escape character as a delimiter, you can use its ASCI value.
+   To use a hard to escape character as a delimiter, you can use its ASCII hex value.
    For example you can split by ``single quote`` using ``0x27``:
    ``split(option[39].text, 0x27, 1)``